Haskell programming language is polymorphic, statically typed, purely functional, and lazy with type inference.

 Ad Hoc polymorphism refers to an event where a value being able to adopt any of the several types because it has given a separate definition for each of those types.
 Here polymorphic functions can be applied to arguments of different types because it can denote several distinct as well as possible heterogeneous implementations depending on the type of arguments to which it is applied.

 Parametric polymorphism is defined by an event when a type of value includes single or multiple types of variables so that the value is able to adopt any type that results from substituting those variables with concrete types.
-It is a way to make the language highly expressive but still maintaining full static type safety.
+It is a way to make the Haskell programming language highly expressive but still maintaining full static type safety.

 Static type infers to the process of verifying the type safety of a program based on the analysis of a program’s text.
 The primary benefit of it is that the errors can be caught before the program runs.